cyberbotics/webots/docs/guide/web-animation.md

   * `animation`: name of the .json file.
   * `play`: if false, the animation will be paused, otherwise it will be played.
   * `mobileDevice`: boolean variable specifying if the application is running on a mobile device.
+* `onready()`: a function that can be overridden.
+It will be called once the animation is loaded.
 * `resize()`: automatically resize the web-component.
 * `updateNode(nodeId, field, value, render)`: Update the value of a webotsjs node.
 The value is updated only on the web side, do not use with the simulation.
   * `nodeId`: the id of the node (for example: 113).
   * `field`: the field to update.
 Supported field are: `translation`, `rotation` and the various `colors`.
   * `value`: the new value to be set, in `WbVector3.js` or `WbVector4.js` format.
   * `render`: a boolean that indicates whether the function should render once or not once the modifications are applied.

 ### Limitations